 Over the course of three months, a heavy-duty programming veteran (and skilled mentor) will show you the power of Ruby on Rails, one of the most popular server-side frameworks in the world.
-At the end of class you’ll know how to build rock-solid servers, manage databases and know the basics of front end app development.
+At the end of class you’ll know how to build fast, production-quality full-stack apps.

 The best part: we’ll help you get a job offer as a developer when you graduate.
 Don’t know any code?
 Don’t worry.
 Our proven teachers and process will take you from zero to hero and mentor you into a professional junior-level programmer.

 Get functional prototypes launched quickly